TREXJET/CalcEngine/README.md

     * From the top level: 'make'
     * 'cd build''
     * You will see two new files here: 'calc' and 'libEngine.so'
     * You can run the example calc program here.
-There are already some example input files in the build directory.
+There are already some example input files in 'build'

 ## Building and running unit tests